danieldills/BusMall/README.md

-## Lab 12- BusMall
+## Lab 13- BusMall

-View results added to web page, ChartJS added with click count.
+Implemented local storage as a formatted JSON string

 Created by Daniel Dills